-I live in Houston with my husband and our daughter, who is very proud to be a student at the British International School of Houston, and has been since the age of three.
+I live in Houston with my daughter, who is very proud to be a student at the British International School of Houston, and has been since the age of three.
 We greatly value being part of the BISH community and like to get involved in the many events throughout the year.

 What the students say about me

 ‘Mrs Averette is a one of a kind teacher.’
 Year 6 student

 "She is a very helpful, nice and funny teacher.
 Whenever I don’t understand what something means, she teaches me in an easier way."
 Year 6 student

 "Mrs Averette is an amazing teacher.
 She has helped me to improve a lot, I feel like I can do Maths now."
 Year 6 student